agner/agner/README.md

 Prints prefix where package is installed.
 If package is not installed, prints nothing.

+    agner config [VARIABLE]

+Shows main environmental variables.
+If `VARIABLES` is omitted, then lists `key=value` for each variable.
+If not omitted, prints just its value.
+Currently supported variables are: `prefix` and `bin`.

     agner verify [SPEC FILENAME (agner.config by default)]

 Verify specification file for correctness; intended to be used to package maintainers to simplify